 3. Misspelled Search Terms Are Now Autocorrected

-Keywords and how they are typed or used in searches are central to ASO.
+Keywords and how they are typed or used in searches are central to App Store Optimization services.
 Now that incorrect search terms are subject to auto-correction, it most likely spells the end for keyword strategies that also optimize for misspellings to gain search impressions.

 It might seem like a relatively mundane change.
 But for those who optimized for misspelled keywords that happen to have high-volume traffic, this could mean sacrificing a big cut of the usual organic traffic they enjoyed.
 It’s not all or nothing, though, as metadata remains relatively untouched by this specific change — meaning you can still target the misspelled words through them.